dolanske/vui/docs/content/docs/components/carousel.md

 A horizontally scrollable container for displaying a row of items.
 It supports drag-to-scroll, mouse wheel scrolling, scroll shadow indicators, and an integrated Sheet for showing expanded content.
 Items placed within the carousel should have a `min-width` set to prevent flex from fitting everything without overflowing.

+> When using the Carousel, you should set `:draggable="false"` on child elements to avoid conflicts with the native drag behavior during drag-to-scroll.

 ::carousel-example

 ```vue